nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 ## jOOQ with hand made group by / mapping

-Test the cost of jOOQ groupBy and mapper.
+This function will allow to test the cost of jOOQ groupBy and mapper:

 {% highlight java linenos %}
 @Transactional(readOnly = true)
-public Object findAuthorsWithBooksjOOQOldFashionGroupBy() {
+public Collection<AuthorWithBooks> findAuthorsWithBooksjOOQOldFashionGroupBy() {

     Result<Record> records = dslContext.select()
             .from(AUTHOR.leftOuterJoin(BOOK).on(BOOK.AUTHOR_ID.equal(AUTHOR.ID)))